Courses & Programs

 Hybrid classes: November 24 – December 12, 2025.

-Instructors: Murray Salisbury and Ronit Maoz
+Instructors: Murray Salisbury, Ronit Maoz and Chris Tachick

 The goal of this intensive, full-time course is to equip you with tools of exegesis and of poetry analysis that will help you make informed decisions about the most likely meaning of difficult terms and verses in Ezekiel.
 Translating any poetic text is not easy.
 Translating Ezekiel has many additional challenges, such as the strange visions of other-worldly beings and of pagan practices (back in Jerusalem) – far away from Ezekiel in Babylon.